Florence Gell: Other public service

-During Florence Gell's tenure as Chair of the Information and Education Advisory Board (1967–1975), three additional education field centres were opened: Cold Creek in September 1968, Claremont in March 1970, and Boyd in November 1974.
-All four of the facilities were very popular and well attended.
-Their regular education programmes operated at capacity and were booked by area schools well in advance each year.

-Gell served on the Management (1969 Conservation Education) Advisory Committee (1963–1973) for these education facilities and was Committee Chair (1964–1969).
-This dedicated committee within the Advisory Board was discontinued in 1973.
+During Gell's tenure as Chair of the Advisory Board (1967–1975), three additional education field centres were opened: Cold Creek in September 1968, Claremont in March 1970, and Boyd in November 1974.
+Gell served on the Management Advisory Committee (1963–1973) for these education facilities and was Committee Chair (1964–1969).
 Gell also served (1970–1975) on the executive's standing sub-committee for the conservation farm that was attached to the Albion Hills Field Centre.

-The Village at Black Creek

-Florence Gell was also active in the promotion and education programme of the Authority's living history museum, The Village at Black Creek, then known as Black Creek Pioneer Village.
+Gell was also active in the promotion and education programme of the Authority's living history museum, The Village at Black Creek, then known as Black Creek Pioneer Village.
 In May 1967, she was one of the two persons holding the rope that was cut by Ontario Premier John Robarts at the ceremonial official opening (Note: The public dedication and opening occurred in June 1960 with 60% of the project completed.
 In February 1961, the ceremonial official opening was expected to occur in 1967, Canada's Centennial Year.) of the Village.

-Florence Gell was appointed in October 1969 to an ad hoc, four-person sub-committee of the Executive Committee to study the financing of the education programme at Black Creek Village and to request assistance in that regard from the provincial government.
-This sub-committee was also tasked with approaching the Ontario Minister of Tourism and Information for additional assistance in making the facility better known to tourists.
-This sub-committee continued to operate into 1970.
-In November 1971, Gell was one of two co-ordinators appointed by the Executive Committee to form an ad hoc committee of the Historical Sites Advisory Board for the preparation and presentation of a brief to the Minister of Education seeking financial support for the Black Creek Village education programme.
+Gell was appointed in October 1969 to an ad hoc sub-committee of the Executive Committee to study the financing of the education programme at Black Creek Village and to request assistance in that regard from the provincial government.
+In November 1971, Gell was one of two co-ordinators appointed to form an ad hoc committee of the Historical Sites Advisory Board for the preparation and presentation of a brief to the Minister of Education seeking financial support for the Black Creek Village education programme.

-In 1993, the Conservation Authority appointed Florence Gell as Honorary Deputy Reeve of Black Creek Village for a one-year term beginning July 1.
+In 1993, the Conservation Authority appointed Gell as Honorary Deputy Reeve of Black Creek Village for a one-year term beginning July 1.
 She was also named Honorary Reeve for the subsequent year.
-Since 1974, these honorary officials had presided over various events and ceremonies, including the official opening of new buildings and the annual re-enactment of the militia muster.
-They also promoted the Village and did walkabouts among the visitors.